exercism/docs/anatomy/tracks/concepts.md

 ## Metadata

-Concept metadata is defined in the `"concepts"` key in the [config.json file](./config-json.md#concepts).
+Concept metadata is defined in the `concepts` key in the [config.json file](./config-json.md#concepts).
 The metadata defines the concept's UUID, slug and more.

 Example: